 An easy and healthy weeknight meal that has a ton of delicious flavor!
 This is a terrific Mexican quinoa recipe that’s perfect for busy weeknights because everything is cooked in one pan.

 Hurrah for easy one-pan meals!
 I made this for the first time last week on a night when I really didn’t feel like cooking.
 I kind of just threw everything into the skillet and hoped for the best.
 No measuring spoons for the spices either.
 I just kind of eyeballed the amounts for that.
 Fortunately, it turned out so well, I decided it should go on the blog.
-Because we can always use more quick weeknight dinner ideas, right?
+Because we can always use more quick weeknight dinners, right?
 Oh, and I did use measuring spoons this time around. 😉

 This is also a healthy dinner dish that really doesn’t feel like your eating healthy.
 That’s always a bonus in my book.
 Eating healthy doesn’t have to mean eating baked chicken and steamed veggies.
 Spices are my favorite way to make a healthier dish taste super yummy.
 I didn’t use corn the first time around, but I really like the hint of sweetness that the corn adds to the dish.

 You may have noticed that I use ground meat and poultry the most in my recipes.
 That’s because it’s one of most affordable options when you are buying pasture-raised chicken or grass-fed beef.
 A pound of boneless, skinless chicken breast can cost you twelve or thirteen dollars.
 Yeah, so not cheap.
 Buying ground chicken and chicken thighs are a more cost effective option.
 Still not super cheap, but it’s not a crazy amount more than conventional, and it’s better for you.
 Plus it’s easy to stretch a pound of ground meat like I did in this One-Pan Mexican Chicken Quinoa recipe.